 Additionally, under the language of the statute, the judge has considerable autonomy to impose sanctions against a person who has failed to appear in court.

-Contact an Atlantic City Criminal Lawyer Joseph Lombardo Today
+Contact an Atlantic City NJ Criminal Lawyer Joseph Lombardo Today

 If you have missed a court date and now need legal representation, call the law offices of Joseph Lombardo at (609) 318-6196 to speak with an Atlantic City criminal defense attorney about your legal options.
 Our phone lines are staffed around the clock, and we are even available to make holding or jail cell visits in the event of an emergency.
 Your first consultation is free, and all consultations are 100% confidential, so call today.